google.com, pub-6815237629569877, DIRECT, f08c47fec0942fa0

 Who Was God Challenging?

-Now things get a little bit complex and at the same time, a little bit more interesting when it comes to the Egyptian deity that the Most High God was challenging at this time.
-And of course I could keep it very simple by placing the Egyptian deity that was known as Thoth in this spot.
-Being that the Egyptians recognized him as some sort of "god of invention" or "creator god."
+Now, things get a little bit complex and, at the same time, a little bit more interesting when it comes to the Egyptian deity that the Most High God was challenging at this time.
+And, of course, I could keep it very simple by placing the Egyptian deity known as Thoth in this spot, as the Egyptians recognized him as some sort of "god of invention" or "creator god."

-The Egyptians believed that this deity had invented civilization advancements that dealt with: writing, music, magic and medicine.
-For this particular plague, magic and medicine would be the attributes that would easily connect this deity with this particular plague.
+The Egyptians believed that this deity had invented civilization advancements related to writing, music, magic, and medicine.
+For this particular plague, magic and medicine would easily connect this deity with this specific plague.

 Bible Study Online